Dementia and Depth Perception

 Replaced Utensils/Plates with Bright Colours: I chose bright yellow plates, blue cups, and easy-to-see utensils so they were clearer for her to find.

 By making these small changes, I could reduce her frustration and help her navigate her surroundings.
-It will change as time goes on, so adjust as necessary.
+It will change as time goes on, so I adjusted as necessary.